-Pega Client Lifecycle Management for Financial Services uses the Enrich stage to capture core data that drives the due diligence activities that are generated as cases in the Due diligence stage.
+Pega Client Lifecycle Management and KYC uses the Enrich stage to capture core data that drives the due diligence activities that are generated as cases in the Due diligence stage.
 In the Due diligence stage, you can make changes to the data and use the updated core information action to re-initiate the stage accordingly.
 You use the Action option to move the main case back to the Enrich stage to capture the desired data.

 When the case moves back to the Enrich stage, the system checks whether users actively work in due diligence cases.
 If so, the system displays a list of the active cases that must be closed.
 The main case does not navigates back to the Enrich stage until all active due diligence cases are closed and unlocked.

 When all cases are closed or resolved, the system advances the case.
 The system shows a confirmation message that explains the impact that moving to the Enrich stage has on KYC cases that do not complete the review step.
 The temporary policy memory storage mechanism collects the KYC types and type-associated data in those cases and reuses them when returning to the Due diligence stage.
 By default, the system deletes policy memory older than 30 days (you can configure this threshold by updating the PolicyMemoryCleanupInDays dynamic system setting).
 When the corresponding KYC cases are resolved, the system deletes the KYC types stored in the policy memory and synced with the policy profile.
-For more infromation, see the Pega Know Your Customer Engine on Pega Client Lifecycle Management and KYC product page.
+For more infromation, see the Know Your Customer Engine on Pega Client Lifecycle Management and KYC product page.

 Once the user proceeds, the system withdraws all due diligence KYC cases, and the main case navigates back to the Enrich stage.
 In the Enrich stage, only the necessary steps are available and reused.
 You can update all data categories as each journey allows.
 The Monitor document collection and Business sponsorship approval steps reflect your changes to the data.
 For example, if you add a product from a jurisdiction in a new region, the user is prompted for additional documents and the system generates a Business Sponsor Approval case for the new region.